Essential Self Rescue Techniques for Rock Climbers in Maine

 Ascending the rope with friction hitches

-Knot passes and backing up systems
+Knot passes and system backups

 Belaying and lowering with an injured partner

-On-the-fly problem-solving for common issues
+On-the-fly problem-solving for common rope and rappel issues

 What’s Included

-✔ AMGA-certified instruction
+AMGA-certified instruction

 Why Take a Self-Rescue Course?